Canning Smoked Fish

 • Cut fish into jar-length pieces.

-• Use 4 quarts cool tap water in the pressure canner! (this is different from many pressure canning recipes.)
+• Use 4 quarts cool tap water in the pressure canner.
+No heating of the water is needed yet. (this is different from many pressure canning recipes.)

-• Pack fish into hot jar, leaving 1” headspace.
+• Pack fish into jars, leaving 1” headspace.

 Notes